haveno-dex/haveno-docs/docs/the-project/payment_methods/Monese.md

 Make sure all the details are correct when you add.

 Monese payments are done by linking accounts to phone numbers.
-If you add the person to your phone contacts you will be able to send payment to them if they have registered the number with their Monese account
+If you add the person to your phone contacts you will be able to send payment to them if they have registered the number with their Monese account:

 - Full name of user
 - Phone Number including international code